Kayaks can be made from either polyethylene (plastic), wood or composite materials.

 Cons

-- Expensive in comparison to kayaks made from polyethylene or wood
+- Some are more expensive in comparison to kayaks made from polyethylene or wood

 - Stiff composite materials have a reduced impact-resistance

-Despite being costly, composite and polyethylene kayaks are mostly preferred by many a kayak lovers.
+But generally, composite and polyethylene kayaks are mostly preferred by many kayak lovers despite being a little costly.
 This is because they are lightweight and more responsive to different water surfaces.

 But if you’re on a tight budget or simply looking for a beginner-friendly kayak material, the polyethylene material should be just enough to get the job done.